vmware/cloud-provider-for-cloud-director/README.md

    2. Edit: CSE:NATIVECLUSTER
    3. View: CSE:NATIVECLUSTER
 3. ClusterAdminUser: For CPI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the "Additional Rights for CPI" section below.
 The Kubernetes Cluster needs to be **created** by a user belonging to this **enhanced** `ClusterAdminRole`.
 For convenience, let us term this user as the `ClusterAdminUser`.

-Note: For CSE 4.0, a user created from the `Kubernetes Cluster Author` role will have the necessary `CAPVCDCLUSTER` and additional CPI rights needed to deploy a cluster.

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.